Josh And Anna Duggar Expecting Fifth Baby, Say ‘Beauty Comes From Ashes’

-Roughly two years after news of Josh’s child molestation, cheating and even sex addiction began dominating the news cycles, Josh and Anna Duggar are expecting their fifth baby.
-The pair became famous due to Josh’s role on the TLC reality TV show, 19 Kids and Counting.
+Roughly two years after news of Josh’s child molestation, cheating, and even sex addiction began dominating the news cycles, Josh and Anna Duggar are expecting their fifth baby.
+The pair became famous due to Josh’s role on the TLC reality TV show 19 Kids and Counting.
 Josh Duggar is the oldest of the Duggar siblings, and after news of his secret sex life broke, he’s also become the most controversial.

-Josh Duggar is now 29-years-old, but he hit the reality TV circuit along with the rest of his family when he was just a teen.
-A conservative Christian, Josh Duggar met his future wife, Anna in 2006 at a homeschooling convention.
+Josh Duggar is now 29 years old, but he hit the reality TV circuit along with the rest of his family when he was just a teen.
+A conservative Christian, Josh Duggar met his future wife, Anna, in 2006 at a homeschooling convention.
 She was little more than a child herself, just a teenager, but the pair soon began “courting.”

 Anna Duggar pregnant: Reality star is 'building life together after breach of trust' with Josh https://t.co/QLtmVJqGc1